reactive/data-client/docs/core/guides/unit-testing-hooks.md

 We want a [renderRestHook()](../api/makeRenderRestHook#renderresthook) function that renders in the context of both a `Provider` and `Suspense` boundary.

-To support both providers, you must choose among two provider-generators to send as args to the [renderRestHook()](../api/makeRenderRestHook#renderresthook) generator.

 These will generally be done during test setup.
 It's important to call cleanup upon test completion.